USEPA/WNTR/documentation/advancedsim.rst

     >>> selected_pipes = np.random.choice(pipe_names, N, replace=False,
     ...     p=failure_probability)

+This information can be used within WNTR to simulate stochastic pipe failure.
 A `stochastic simulation example <https://github.com/USEPA/WNTR/blob/main/examples/stochastic_simulation.py>`_ provided with WNTR runs multiple realizations of a pipe leak scenario where the location and duration are drawn from probability distributions.

+.. _multi_processing:

 Multiple processors
 ------------------------
 One aspect of stochastic simulation is that it is highly parallelizable; each realization is an independent simulation that can be modeled separately.
-There are many different parallelization methods and packages available to python users.
-Some example tools are: the `multiprocessing` package, MPI libraries, or using threading.
+There are many different parallelization methods and packages available to Python users.
+Some example tools are: the `multiprocessing` package, MPI libraries, or threading.

 This section will show an example of how to run the :class:`~wntr.sim.epanet.EpanetSimulator` in a multi-threaded manner.
+The :class:`~wntr.sim.core.WNTRSimulator` can also be used in a similar way.
 Threads are a "lightweight" method of doing parallel processing.
-This means that the interpreter process is shared among threads, and, specifically, that libraries are only loaded once.
+This means that the interpreter process is shared among threads, and specifically, that libraries are only loaded once.
 Because the EPANET 2.0 library is not "thread-safe", threading only works if the :class:`~wntr.sim.epanet.EpanetSimulator` is run using with the argument `version=2.2` (which is the default).